ManuelLucero/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+    Closure is observed during the point at which a function calls for an object, function, array, or variable that is not declared within it's own logic but is declared within the body of its parent function.
+Essentially, closure occurs when the aforementioned function inherits the scope of its parent function.

 2. Study the following code, then answer the questions below.

 ```js